Flight incident 0B9301 Blue Air Bucharest - Barcelona via Cluj: Blue Air press release

-“As a result of today's incident in Cluj, we would like to mention that all passengers scheduled on the 0B9301 flight on the Otopeni - Cluj - Barcelona route have reached their final destination.
-Once again, we thank you for the understanding and cooperation shown throughout today.
-We would like to mention that the schedule of no other Blue Air flight scheduled today has been affected by this incident.
+"Following today's incident in Cluj, we would like to specify that all passengers scheduled for flight 0B9301 on the route Otopeni - Cluj - Barcelona have reached their final destination.
+Once again we thank them for the understanding and cooperation shown during today.
+We would like to mention that the schedule of no other Blue Air flight scheduled to date has been affected by this incident.

 From the data we have at the moment, the factual situation has proceeded as follows:

-- The YR-BAS Boeing 737 400 series took off from Bucharest at 07 Time: 05 according to the flight schedule to Barcelona via Cluj.
-On board were 110 passengers and 6 crew members, following from Cluj other 45 passengers were boarded.
+- The Boeing 737 400 series YR-BAS aircraft took off from Bucharest at 07:05 according to the flight schedule to Barcelona via Cluj.
+There were 110 passengers and 6 crew members on board, and another 45 passengers will be boarded from Cluj.

-- Arrived near Cluj airport, in accordance with the standard approach and landing procedures, the aircraft commander came in contact with the traffic management service of Cluj airport, receiving the information that the runway is being cleared and being instructed to enter the procedure. waiting until the reopening of the runway estimated at 07: 50.
-The crew followed these instructions and started the waiting procedure, receiving new information from the traffic controllers of Cluj airport.
+- Arriving near Cluj airport, in accordance with the standard approach and landing procedures, the commander of the plane contacted the traffic management service of Cluj airport, receiving information that the runway is being snowed and being instructed to enter the procedure of waiting until the runway reopens at 07:50.
+The crew followed these instructions and started the waiting procedure, and will receive new information from the traffic controllers of Cluj airport.

-- During the holding procedure, the commander evaluated including the possibility of landing at one of the 2 reserve airports, informing about the weather conditions.
+- During the holding procedure, the commander also assessed the possibility of landing at one of the 2 reserve airports, informing himself about the weather conditions.

-- At 07 time: 51, according to the instructions received previously, the crew contacted the traffic management body from which they received the clearance and landing authorization at Cluj airport.
+- At 07:51, in accordance with the instructions previously received, the crew recontacted the traffic management body from which it received the authorization to approach and land at Cluj airport.

-- The plane made contact with the ground at 08: 00.
-The commander noticed during the deceleration procedure that the ground adhesion is not in accordance with the information received before the landing approval, the plane skidding and leaving the runway surface with approx. 10m.
+- The plane made contact with the ground at 08:00.
+The commander noticed during the deceleration procedure that the adhesion to the ground is not in accordance with the information received before the landing approval, the plane skidding and leaving the runway surface by about 10m.